 Conversely, an Ipsos MORI poll, published in January 2007 for Humanists UK indicated that 36% of people – equivalent to around 17 million adults – are in fact humanist in their basic outlook.

 Another question found that 41% endorsed the strong statement: ‘This life is the only life we have and death is the end of our personal existence’.
 62% chose ‘Human nature by itself gives us an understanding of what is right and wrong’, against 27% who said ‘People need religious teachings in order to understand what is right and wrong’.

 In the 2007-08 Citizenship Survey, participants were requested to select factors that they regarded as important to their identity from thirteen options.
 Whilst family was top with 97%, followed by interests (87%), religion ranked bottom at 48%.
 Religion ranked bottom consistently with all age groups up to 65+, where it only moves up to eleventh.
 Christians ranked religion as thirteenth as a factor important to their identity.

-According to ‘Religious Trends No 7 (2007-2008)’ published by Christian Research, overall church attendance in the United Kingdom has diminished rapidly in terms of percentages and in real terms.
+According to Religious Trends No 7 published by Christian Research, overall church attendance in the United Kingdom diminished rapidly from 1980 to 2005 in both proportional and real terms.

-By 2015, the level of church attendance in the UK is predicted to fall to 3,081,500 people, or 5% of the population.
+In 1980 5,201,300 people, representing 11.1% of the UK population, attended Church on a given Sunday, but by 2005 this number had reduced to 3,166,200, equating to 6.3% of the UK population.
+By 2015, the level of church attendance in the UK is predicted to have fallen to 3,081,500 people, or 5% of the population.